-Ariana's ‘One Love’ concert is exactly what's needed today
+Ariana’s ‘One Love’ concert is exactly what’s needed today

 So, as Ari closes the concert tonight with an expected rendition of "Somewhere Over The Rainbow", I hope that the memory those affected by the Manchester attack will carry with that song is one of defiance, love and maybe a little sadness, rather than fear and literal terror.

-Watch the 'One Love' concert here
+Watch the 'One Love' concert here and donate to Red Cross to support Manchester victims here

 Follow Charlie Brinkhurst-Cuff on Twitter here @CharlieBCuff